Adam Oates: Honors

+Hall of Fame

+Oates was inducted into the Hockey Hall of Fame as part of its 2012 class.

 Coaching career

 Assistant coach

 The Tampa Bay Lightning hired Oates as an assistant coach in the 2009–10 season, where he worked with the team's offence.
 Under his guidance, the team's power play finished ninth in the league and he was credited with playing a significant role in Steven Stamkos' offensive development.
 Oates then joined the New Jersey Devils in 2010, where he served an additional two years as an assistant coach, helping the team reach the 2012 Stanley Cup Finals, which they lost to the Los Angeles Kings in six games.
 New Jersey general manager Lou Lamoriello praised Oates' work with the team: "He did an outstanding job for us.
 I wish him well.
 He's very communicative, very intelligent, he explains things very well.
 He has the resume behind him as a player and having the success he had – all the credentials are there for having the kind of respect players have for him."